Street Projects in Palm Desert

 Construction Phases:

-Phase 1: South side of El Paseo from Highway 74 to San Pablo Avenue (shown in red below)
+- Phase 1: South side of El Paseo, from Highway 74 to San Pablo Avenue (Shown in red)

-Phase 5: Both directions of El Paseo from Portola Avenue to Highway 111 (shown in orange)
+- Phase 5: South side of El Paseo from Portola Avenue to Highway 111 (shown in grey)

 What to Expect: